cademirci/cademirci.github.io/_posts/2021-01-04-about-c#-frameworks.md

 layout: post
 title: About C# Frameworks
 excerpt: >-
-  C# web development tools like ASP, ASP.NET, ASP.NET MVC and why I do not like them. :)
+  C# web development tools like ASP, ASP.NET, ASP.NET MVC and why I do not like them.
 tags: [web programming, c#, .net, .net mvc, backend, asp]
 ---

-Actually I don't claim anything like a 20-year experienced architect, and I don't say working with those are wrong.
+Actually, don't worry if you are a C# lover :) I don't claim anything like a 20-year experienced architect, and I don't say working with those are wrong.
 I just feel that C# is not my cup of tea.

 As a second "actually", I don't like Windows in the first place and may be I have a started with a prejudice for other Microsoft products.
 Also may be I can say only *most of the* C# frameworks are not good.